ericelliott/tinyapp/README.md

 ## Registration

-Modules are registered in order to provide a mechanism to easily add cross cutting concerns to the application, as well as enforce an object hierarchy of registered modules.
-The same namespace cannot be occupied by two different modules.
+Modules that you wish to add to the sandbox (to be used by many other modules) need to be registered.
 Tinyapp supports deep namespaces.
 For example:

-    var namespace = 'player.playerView';
+    var namespace = 'i18n.date',
+      api;

     // Later...
     app.register(namespace, api);
+    module.exports = api;

-This example will create an `app.player` object if it doesn't already exist, and attach the playerView at `app.player.playerView`.
+This example will create an `i18n` object if it doesn't already exist, and attach the `api` object at `app.i18n.date`.

 ## Deferred utilities